How To Buy Someone Out of a House for a Fresh Start

 If both your names are on the mortgage, you both have to pay up.
 If one of you misses a payment, the lender will come after both of you, and both your credit scores could suffer.

-In legal terms, this is called being “jointly and severally liable.”
+In legal terms, this is called being “jointly and severally liable.

-Before going for a mortgage buyout, have a chat with a mortgage advisor.
-To get started, simply reach out to us.
-We will pair you with a remortgage advisor who will look at your financial situation and help you figure out if a buyout is a good move for you.
+We’ll pair you with a remortgage advisor who will look at your financial situation and help you figure out if a buyout is a good move for you.

 How to Calculate Buying Someone Out of a House